fmurer/siagss/docs/problems.md

 ## Single Core Usage
 Unfortunately, Node JS is only a single threaded process, thus uses only one CPU core.
 This reduces performance.
 Although there are some methods in node with which one can use all cores, it is not recommended in this case, because those modules do not support shared variables which would be needed in our case.
 Furthermore, it also does not really make sense, because we can only handle one request after the other which means that we again process the requests in sequence and not in parallel.
 The only benefit we would have by using every core would be faster QR-decoding (when done on the server instead of the browser), faster QR-generation and siging.

+## Key Schedule
+How to make sure the signee has received the new key schedule?
+Currently, on every new key schedule generation, the signer shows its qr-code.
+However, if this happens during processing new reqeusts, the signer might refresh the QR-code even before the signee could read the new key schedule.

+Also, currently the signee can only read a QR-code that consists of a key schedule of length 3, i.e., three public keys with start and end date.